About Me

 A Little More About Me

-When I’m not working, I serve as VP for the great science festival Pint of Science Austria, where I also organize and occasionally host tech-related scientists to present their work, or manage analogue research projects at the Austrian Space Forum.
+I serve as VP for the great science festival Pint of Science Austria, where I lead a team of 4 people in organizing tech-related talks by scientists to present their work at local pubs.

 The little time I have left spend on a mixture of: